MichalLytek/type-graphql/docs/subscriptions.md

 See how subscriptions work in a [simple example](https://github.com/19majkel94/type-graphql/tree/master/examples/simple-subscriptions).

-For production usage, it's better to use something more scalable, e.g. a Redis-based pubsub system - [working example is also available](https://github.com/19majkel94/type-graphql/tree/master/examples/redis-subscriptions).
+For production usage, it's better to use something more scalable like a Redis-based pubsub system - [a working example is also available](https://github.com/19majkel94/type-graphql/tree/master/examples/redis-subscriptions).
-However, to launch this example you need to have a running instance of Redis and you might have to modify the example code to provide your connection params.
+However, to launch this example you need to have a running instance of Redis and you might have to modify the example code to provide your connection parameters.